2019 Summer Academy

 Many high school apprentices have gone to further education in Theatre on the College/University level and attribute their desire for work in theatre with their experiences with the Festival Theatre Summer Academy.
 Areas such as stage crew, lighting, sound, costuming, properties, stage management, and production office are part of the many interests students can be involved in.
 College age interns have performed in many productions and have gained experience working with professional directors, choreographers, music directors and fellow performers.

-- High School Apprentices will have the opportunity to perform in a Summer Academy Players presentation directed by a New York University Student.
+- High School Apprentices will have the opportunity to perform or serve on the technical crew for the Summer Academy Players presentation directed by a New York University Student.

-- Summer Academy members will also have the opportunity to perform in a Special Summer Academy Cabaret at the completion of the program.
+- Summer Academy members will also have the opportunity to attend workshops with a variety of theatre professionals across a range of topics.

 - Summer Academy participants receive a stipend at the end of the program reflecting their level of involvement.